 What are sinking funds?

-You may be wondering what a sinking fund is.
-Simply put, a sinking fund is money that you save each month towards a one time or irregular predetermined expense.
+You may be wondering what this is.
+Simply put, it is money that you save each month towards a one-time or irregular predetermined expense.

 You see, with a sinking fund, you intentionally set aside money each month toward a big financial expense.
 In this instance, you'll set up a "baby shower sinking fund" and put in money towards it each month.
 By the time your event arrives, you're not scrambling to pay for everything because you're well prepared.

-It's not just for parties and events though!
-Other examples of when you could need a sinking fund would be for things like car maintenance or even preventative dental work.
+It's not just for parties and events, though!
+Another sinking fund example could be for something like preventative dental work.
+There's also car maintenance and others.

 Why is it called a sinking fund?